 Try to go to the member of staff involved or your child's class teacher, who will either deal with your issue or pass you on to someone who is more able to help.

 Please remember the beginning or end of the school day can be a very busy time.
 If you talk to a teacher at these times, for practical reasons, it may not be possible to sort things out there and then.
 Be ready for the teacher to say she or he will see you or ring you as soon as possible.
 This is because we want to give your worries the attention they deserve.
 You should not be asked to wait more than a week and often she or he will discuss things with you much sooner.
 We hope this will be enough to put things right.

 Sometimes the teacher will send you a brief note after the phone call or meeting with details of what we are doing about your concern.

 If you have already told us about a concern but are not satisfied with how we have responded, you may wish to make a complaint.

 We have a complaints procedure to make sure we respond to complaints in the best possible way.
 Our aim is to resolve complaints as quickly and as effectively as possible.

 The complaints procedure will tell you exactly what will happen and how long it should all take.
-If you want to look at it before speaking to us please contact Mrs. Gregson, who will be happy to give you a copy.
+If you want to look at it before speaking to us please contact the school office, who will be happy to give you a copy.